Last Updated on October 28, 2022 by Jeremy

 Your Job Sounds So Fun, Can We Work for You?

-As much as we’d love to hire a team to work for us, sadly we do not have the budget nor ability to hire anyone (paid or unpaid) at this time.
-Hopefully we can someday soon!
+As much as we'd love to hire a team to work for us, sadly we do not have the budget nor ability to hire anyone (paid or unpaid) outside of one-off assignments at this time.
+Hopefully we can expand our team in the future!

 Why Do You Have So Many Ads?

 There are a few ways we could talk about this, but the simple answer is that blogging in the manner we do is not cheap.

 We receive over 200,000 visitors a month on good months, and that costs a fair bit out of pocket for us to provide a good experience for you.
 We also pay for advertising, other back-end services, and also pay for nearly everything we do out of pocket.
 We have no global sponsors, are not affiliated with any company outside of one-off partnerships for reviews, and have no bankroll from a media conglomerate like others do.

 Ads are a necessary evil in the world of blogging to help us cover our expenses, and each page view you give us amounts to roughly 2-3 cents in gross revenue.
 While that sounds low it is actually one of the highest revenue streams out there, as sad as it is to say!